51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 If your credit is lower, you’ll likely pay a higher mortgage rate, and you might even have fewer loan options.
 If you have excellent credit, you’ll likely get a much better deal on your mortgage, saving you thousands over your loan term.

-17. You can check your credit for free
+17. Check your credit for free

 Oh, and did we mention that you can check your credit for free?
 Every American has the right to pull their credit for free once a year, to find out what lenders will see when it comes time to apply for a loan.